weareseeed/medusa-plugin-builder/README.md

 ## Custom targeting

-Custom targeting in Builder.io allow users to target content by a multitude of attributes, and in this plugin you'll be able to add specific content from SFCC products, for this you'll need first to set the target attributes on the host site, either by setting the `userAttributes` if you're rendering client side:
+Custom targeting in Builder.io allow users to target content by a multitude of attributes, and in this plugin you'll be able to add specific content from Medusa products, for this you'll need first to set the target attributes on the host site, either by setting the `userAttributes` if you're rendering client side:

 ```ts
 // example for fetching content specific for a product in a product details page